-When it comes to SEO, you’ve heard all old saying’s like ‘SEO is dead’, ‘Google has banned SEO’, ‘SEO is a waste of money’, etc, the list goes on.
+When it comes to SEO, you’ve probably heard sayings like ‘SEO is dead’, ‘Google has banned SEO’, ‘SEO is a waste of money’ – the list goes on.
 I usually hear these things from people who have little insight into the industry.

 If you’re looking for some hard evidence to convince your business partners or bosses that SEO is a good place to invest your marketing dollar, then you’ll love this infographic.

 1. The higher your site on page 1 of Google = A LOT More Traffic

 “The top spot on Google gets 36.4% of all the clicks (#2 gets 12.5%, #3 gets 9.5% and then declines sharply after that”.

 This is important and shows the value of a higher Google ranking.
 More importantly is the authority of a site and how Google sees a site as being a leader in their industry.
 More authority to your website and you’ll rank for hundreds of keywords.

 2. Google is where people go to BUY

 “96% of consumers search for businesses online and 77% of searchers never go past page 1.”